Jun 14, 2019

 PAT: Essentially, yes.

-JAD: I don’t quite have a sense of scale.
-I mean is four points a lot?
+JAD: I don't quite have a sense of scale.
+I mean, is four points a lot?

 PAT: So the interesting thing about it is like the IQ test is set up to kind of put everybody on this bell curve.

-JAD: Mmhm
+JAD: Mm-hmm.

-JAD: Ok
+JAD: Okay.

-PAT: But if you think of it on a much larger scale, cause really what we’re talking about is shifting an entire population down by four points, well, what that means is that--
+PAT: But if you think of it on a much larger scale, because what we're talking about is shifting an entire population down four points, what that means is that at the top, you—you end up with half as many people who are going to score above 130.

 JAD: Wait, that feels like a lot.